Last Updated on November 28, 2023

 At the moment, there’s only one tour company who runs this tour if you book it in Cartagena: Ruta ecologica.
 You can book the trip from most hotels and hostels and your offices around town.
 Pickup is usually where you book it.
 The price (COP45,000/ around US$14) includes transportation and a snack of fresh watermelon after the mud bath.
 The company has a little area with changing rooms, toilets and showers (don’t expect more than a trickle) right next to the volcano, complete with lockers where you can lock up your valuables.
-GetYourGuide started to offer a few mud volcano tours, check them out here:
+GetYourGuide is offering a few mud volcano tours, check them out here:

 Can you trust a random guide with your camera / phone?